isomerpages/govtech-sa/index.md

       title: Digitalise your distribution operation.
       background: /images/hero-banner-sally-15Dec.png
   - infopic:
+      title: How it works?
+      description: "Agencies/ organisation enter into SupplyAlly who are eligible and item quantity.
+Then  distribution via vending machines, SupplyAlly app are tracked. "
+      button: Button Text
+      alt: Image alt text
+  - infopic:
       title: Who we work with?
       description: SupplyAlly collaborated with these agencies and organization for the distribution of TT tokens, ART kits, reusable masks during covid-19,